jamesshore/quixote/README.md

 var header = frame.get("#header");
 var navbar = frame.get(".navbar");

-navbar.assert({
-  top: header.bottom.plus(10),    // The navbar is 10px below the header,
-  left: frame.page().left,        // it's flush against the left side of the screen,
-  width: frame.viewport().width   // and it's exactly as wide as the viewport.
+navbar.top.should.equal(header.bottom);			        // the navbar is immediately below the header navbar.width.should.equal(frame.viewport().width);  // the navbar is exactly as wide as the viewport
-});
 ```

 **Example output:**

 ```
-top edge of '.navbar' was 13px lower than expected.
+top edge of '.navbar' should be 13px higher.
-  Expected: 50px (10px below bottom edge of '#header') But was:  63px
+  Expected: 50px (bottom edge of '#header')
+  But was:  63px
 ```

+Quixote runs in the browser and works with any test framework.
+You can even test multiple browsers simultaneously by using a tool such as [Karma](http://karma-runner.github.io) or [Test'em](https://github.com/airportyh/testem).
+It works in modern desktop browsers, mobile browsers, and IE 8+.

 ## Resources